ydahal1/ydahal1/jokes.md

-Where do you take someone who’s been injured in a peek-a-boo accident?
-To the I.C.U.
+Why did the opera singer go sailing?
+They wanted to hit the high Cs.

 [
-Tue Jul 14 00:39:41 UTC 2026
+Wed Jul 15 00:37:13 UTC 2026
  ]